Skip to main content

 What Determines If the Effects Are Permanent?

 The question of permanence is the central concern for many.
-While most men experience a return of after discontinuing TRT, it is not an absolute guarantee.
+While most men experience a return of sperm production after discontinuing TRT, it is not an absolute guarantee.
 Several factors influence the likelihood of recovery.
 The duration of therapy is a significant variable; longer-term use may lead to a more profound and extended suppression of the HPG axis.

 Age also plays a role, as the reproductive system’s resilience can decline over time.
 Pre-existing fertility issues are another critical consideration.
 If a man’s fertility was already compromised before starting TRT, recovery to a fertile state is less certain.
 The specific dosage and type of testosterone used can also have an impact.